sjbennett123/polarlarp/content/current_writeups/you_found_huldrek/_index.md

   1. The Map MUST make it into PC hands if the cache is not found in OPERATION: FIND HULDREK
   2. If Huldrek returns to his Granny unaccompanied by PCs and the PC's don't have the map before collection of the reward, Granny will give the PCs the map and the reward stating, eg. “He doesn't need directions to wherever this leads because he wasn't leaving the house for a month!”
   3. Huldrek physically goes to the Chest of the Tarrasch at NOON Saturday, remove the ENCOUNTER CARD from the chest, and walk into town from there.
-  4. Huldrek will stumble into the tavern around 12pm, already visibly drunk and looking for a card or tavern game.
+  4. Huldrek will stumble into the tavern around Noon, already visibly drunk and looking for a card or tavern game.
 He will want to gamble and has 10 silver to do so.
 He will continue to drink and get drunker as time goes on:
   15 minutes after entering tavern: Quarter bottle drank [having trouble standing, slurring words, being slightly rude but still apologetic]
   30 minutes: Half bottle down [same as above but starting to get unbearably rude and disruptive, no apologies anymore, brain/ mouth filter almost gone]
   45 minutes: ¾ bottle down [can't stand, having trouble walking, being very loud, insulting, no filter, will try to cheat at games]